Kignof/JDR/Races/Dragonborn.md

 Born of dragons, as their name proclaims, the dragonborn walk proudly through a world that greets them with fearful incomprehension.
 Shaped by draconic gods or the dragons themselves, dragonborn originally hatched from dragon eggs as a unique race, combining the best attributes of dragons and humanoids.
 Some dragonborn are faithful servants to true dragons, others form the ranks of soldiers in great wars, and still others find themselves adrift, with no clear calling in life.

 ### Ability Score Increase.
-Your Strength score increases by 2, and your Charisma score increases by 1.
+Your Strength score increases by 2, and your wisdom score increases by 1.

 ### Age.
 Young dragonborn grow quickly.
 They walk hours after hatching, attain the size and development of a 10-year-old human child by the age of 3, and reach adulthood by 15.
 They live to be around 80.